tm011064/Benchmark/README.md

 #### Benchmark Candidates Without Context

-This is similar to lambda actions but written in a more formalized way (see LINK for complete example):
+This is similar to lambda actions but written in a more formalized way [example](https://github.com/tm011064/Benchmark/blob/master/src/Benchmark.Examples/BenchmarkCandidatesWithoutContext/StringConcatenationBenchmark.cs):

 ``` c#
 var report = Measure